Project99Maester/SEPro/README.md

 # SEPro

-Use the requirement file for environment
+Use the requirement file for environment (use "pip install -r requirements_pip.txt")

 Install Postgresql